viklund/courses/rnaseq/labs/mapping_reads.md

 ## Mapping short reads to a reference using HISAT2

-If you are using our data, you will map the reads to the hg19 reference genome using the RNA-seq aligner **HISAT2**.
+Here, you will map the reads to the hg19 reference genome using the RNA-seq aligner HISAT2.
+Note that if you are using your own non-human data, you need to use a reference genome for the corresponding species.

 There are many features that can be tweaked using HISAT2.
 For more information on all flags that can be used go [here](https://ccb.jhu.edu/software/hisat2/manual.shtml).

 Read below for the flags we use for this exercise.
 Remember to change filenames accordingly so that you can run your program properly and know which files you have used.